-Pip has spent almost a decade working in the not-for-profit sector as a social worker primarily in youth homelessness, as well as 18 months in Kenya working for children’s charity, Flying Kites.
+Pip has worked for almost a decade in the not-for-profit sector as a social worker, primarily in youth homelessness, and spent 18 months in Kenya working for children’s charity, Flying Kites.

 With a degree in Journalism and Marketing, Sophie spent many years working in the glossy world of fashion and magazines before undertaking a radical career shift to teach yoga and meditation and work for A Sound Life, an Australian not-for-profit that brings free yoga and meditation workshops to people in need.

-Through their direct involvement with the issues plaguing both our local and global communities, Pip and Sophie are aware of the needs and challenges confronting some of society’s most vulnerable.
+Through their direct involvement with issues affecting local and global communities, Pip and Sophie are aware of the needs and challenges confronting some of society's most vulnerable.
 They see Worn for Good as a vehicle for change, and as a way to build community around the causes that they care about.

 50,000 women are homeless each night in Australia, with domestic and family violence being the main reason for female homelessness.